 Many plants can be propagated this way and it’s the cheapest and most effective way to increase the number of plants you have in your garden.
 It’s also a wonderful way to share plants in the community since you can take cuttings from plants in friends’ gardens or even from shrubs found overhanging public footpaths, pavements, carparks and green spaces.

-Using that same knife cut all but the top bunch of leaves from the stem.
+Using that same knife trim all but the top bunch of leaves from the stem.
 You need a few leaves to feed the plant but too many forces the plant to direct energy and food to the leaves rather than to the business of putting down roots.

 After your cuttings have been prepared and planted in the compost water them thoroughly but gently.
-Place them in a warm place such as a greenhouse or conservatory and place a plastic bag over the top.
+Place them in a warm place such as a greenhouse, window sill, or conservatory and place a plastic bag over the top.
 The bag helps to retain warmth and moisture and is essential unless you’re using a dedicated propagator set-up.
-Rooting will take place within the next 1-2 months after which they can be gently taken out, potted up individually and placed outside in a cold frame to harden off.
+Rooting will take place within the next month to six weeks after which they can be gently taken out, potted up individually and placed outside in a cold frame to harden off.

 The seeds I sowed two weeks ago are already coming up in their seed tray and I’ve included a picture of them below.
 They’ll likely stay in their seed tray a bit longer than most of my plants but by summer I’ll have them planted up in large modules before potting them up in individual pots by autumn.
 The lavender you see growing in the bottom picture comes from seeds that I sowed this time last year and have been overwintering in my cold frame.
 They’ll be planted out in a newly dug bed in the next week and will have filled by the end of the summer.

 Propagating your own plants from cuttings rather than seeds can be a rewarding experience – both in terms of gardening enjoyment and financial savings.
 It’s also very easy to do and once you’ve propagated one plant you’ll have the basics for propagating almost any other.
 Patience is always key when it comes to nurturing any living thing but those weeks or months of waiting will pay out dividends when the time for planting out rolls around.